Poissonian resetting of subdiffusion in a linear potential: Introduction

 \section{Introduction}

-Stochastic processes under resetting have attracted and attracted considerable attention from the scientific community in recent years up to now (see \cite{ems20} and its large list of references as well as the special issue \cite{spec22}).
-This are explained by a variety of manifestations in nature and everyday life \cite{mms20,as21,pga20,r20,tfpsrr20,b20,kgn19}, and the excellent work of Evans and Majumdar \cite{em11} activated an unprecedented worldwide curiosity to this subject.
-As has been proven many times over \cite{b91}, each random search increases the chance of being fruitful, if it uses a strategy in which the searcher goes back to the starting point of his search in case of failure and tries again.
-The procedure entails not only random walks, but their resetting.
-On the other hand, the common problem of the searching is to find an optimal search strategy \cite{bbpmc20}.
-Moreover, there are different classes of search strategies, and prominent among them is a mixture of local steps and long-range movements \cite{blm11}.
-In particular, such strategies can play an exclusive role in the target search of proteins on DNA molecules \cite{bwh81,cbvm04,bksv09}.
+Stochastic processes under resetting have attracted considerable attention from the scientific community in recent years (see~\cite{ems20} and its large list of references as well as the special issue~\cite{spec22}).
+These are explained by a variety of manifestations in nature and in everyday life~\cite{mms20,as21,pga20,r20,tfpsrr20,b20,kgn19}, and the excellent work of Evans and Majumdar~\cite{em11} activated an unprecedented worldwide curiosity to this subject.
+As has been proven many times over~\cite{b91}, each random search increases the chance of being fruitful, if it uses a strategy in which the searcher goes back to the starting point of his or her search in case of a failure and tries again.
+The procedure entails not only random walks but also their resetting.
+On the other hand, the common problem of the searching is to find an optimum research strategy~\cite{bbpmc20}.
+Moreover, there are different classes of research strategies, and prominent among them is a mixture of local steps and long-range movements~\cite{blm11}.
+In particular, such strategies can play an exclusive role in the target search of proteins on DNA molecules~\cite{bwh81,cbvm04,bksv09}.
 The advantage of restarting is also successfully used in many other cases.
-For example, resetting a stochastic process allows physical systems to reach a stationary state which will be non-equilibrium, due to continually returning to its initial condition \cite{krbn10}.
-Complex chemical reactions take advantage of the reset too \cite{ruk14,sddh18}.
-Thus, the study of stochastic processes subject to resetting finds new and unexpected applications in science and technology \cite{tfp08}.
-While the theory of stochastic resetting demonstrates rather rapid progress in recent years, the experimental side requires new extensions of the topic in various directions that have not been theoretically studied \cite{gpp20}.
-This issue is driven by a wide variety of of stochastic processes, as well as various reset scenarios.
+For example, resetting a stochastic process allows physical systems to reach a stationary state which will be non-equilibrium, due to continually returning to its initial condition~\cite{krbn10}.
+Complex che\-mi\-cal reactions take advantage of the reset too~\cite{ruk14,dhp14,sddh18}.
+Thus, the study of stochastic processes subjected to resetting finds new and unexpected applications in science and technology~\cite{tfp08}.
+While the theory of stochastic resetting demonstrates rather rapid progress in recent years, the experimental side requires new extensions of the topic in various directions that have not been theoretically studied~\cite{gpp20}.
+This issue is driven by a wide variety of stochastic processes as well as various reset scenarios.
 In this paper, we pay attention to drift-subdiffusion with resetting.
-Subdiffusion occurs as often as normal diffusion everywhere \cite{szk93,skb02}.
+Subdiffusion occurs as often as normal diffusion does everywhere~\cite{szk93,skb02}.
 It is characterized by a power function in the mean square displacement (MSD) with the exponent less than one.
 However, subdiffusion can have many faces.
-The fractional Brownian motion and the ordinary Brownian motion subordinated by an inverse $\alpha$-stable process have a similar MSD.
-The fractional Brownian motion with resetting was considered in the paper \cite{mo18}.
+The fractional Brownian motion and the subordinated Brownian motion have a similar MSD.
+The fractional Brownian motion with resetting was considered in the paper~\cite{mo18}.
 Our study will affect the second case and its generalization, using the infinitely divisible random processes as subordinators.
-Recently, the normal drift-diffusion with resetting has been comprehensively studied \cite{rmr19}.
-In fact, our analysis of the drift-subdiffusion with resetting generalizes the previous results, giving more general relations for non-Gaussian stochastic processes with resetting (Figure~\ref{fig:traj}).
+Recently, the normal drift-diffusion with resetting has been comprehensively studied~\cite{rmr19}.
+In fact, our analysis of the drift-subdiffusion with resetting generalizes the previous results, giving more general relations for non-Gaussian stochastic processes with resetting (figure~\ref{fig:traj}).